3 tips for small & medium sized Food & Drink suppliers when using market data to pitch to retail buyers

 Which products are under-performing that we can target?

-Start with the questions and then you don’t need to pay for the world!
+Start with the questions and then you don’t need to pay for data you don’t need!

 Retail buyers don’t have the time, bandwidth or interest in sitting through a 50-slide pitch.
 They just want the reassurance that you’ve done your homework.
 That you know your stuff.
 That your claims have validation behind them.